Gregg Jarrett: Biography

 Jarrett was born in Los Angeles and raised in nearby San Marino, California, graduating from San Marino High School in 1973.
 He graduated magna cum laude from Claremont McKenna College in 1977 with a degree in political science.
 He graduated with a Juris Doctor degree from the University of California, Hastings College of the Law in 1980, and worked as a defense attorney for several years in San Francisco with the firm of Gordon & Rees.
 As of February 3, 2015, his California State Bar license is listed as "inactive."
 Jarrett has taught law as an adjunct professor at New York Law School and lectured at other law schools.

 Jarrett joined Fox News in November 2002.
 Prior to joining Fox, Jarrett worked at MSNBC.
 Jarrett also worked at Court TV, now known as TruTV, for eight years, serving as the anchor of Prime Time Justice.
 He hosted the network's nationally syndicated half-hour magazine show, Inside America's Courts, which was seen daily on broadcast stations (NBC in New York City and Los Angeles) and weekends on CNBC.

-Prior to Court TV, Jarrett worked for a number of local stations. including KCSM-TV in San Francisco, California; WMDT-TV in Salisbury, Maryland; WKFT-TV in Raleigh, North Carolina and KSNW-TV in Wichita, Kansas.
+Prior to Court TV, Jarrett worked for a number of local stations. including KCSM-TV in San Francisco, California; WMDT-TV in Salisbury, Maryland; WKFT-TV in Fayetteville, North Carolina and KSNW-TV in Wichita, Kansas.
 While at KSNW, he received a Heartland Emmy Award for the "Turnpike Tornado" news segment.